-For those that attend CHEST 2018 for a couple days or for the entire meeting, we know you’re always on the go, so we’ve come up with a few quick things to do in San Antonio without having to go more than a few blocks outside of the convention center.
+Planning to attend CHEST 2018?
+We know you’re always on the go, so we’ve come up with a few quick things to do in San Antonio without having to go more than a few blocks outside of the convention center.

-While some may be hardcore In-N-Out fans, there’s another well-known burger joint in Texas with a location that happens to be next to the convention center on E. Commerce Street.
-Head on over to Whataburger and experience what the company calls a “bigger, better burger”.
+While some may be hardcore In-N-Out fans, there’s another well known burger joint in Texas with a location that happens to be next to the convention center on E Commerce St. Head on over to Whataburger and experience what the company calls a “bigger, better burger.”

 2. San Antonio Riverwalk

-Want to experience the San Antonio, Texas atmosphere but don’t have time for a long excursion?
-The Henry B. Gonzalez Convention Center is a literal few steps away from the Riverwalk, which winds throughout the city.
-Off of the north-west corner of the convention center, take a stroll and experience the picturesque beauty of the San Antonio river, the restaurants, and the bright colors.
+Want to experience the San Antonio, Texas ,atmosphere but don’t have time for a long excursion?
+The Henry B. Gonzalez Convention Center is a few steps away from the Riverwalk, which winds throughout the city.
+Off of the northwest corner of the convention center, take a stroll and experience the picturesque beauty of the San Antonio river, the restaurants, and the bright colorful surroundings.

 Image: CC Kyle Monahan